amiehannah/nology-coursework/03-JavaScript-Fundamentals/calculator-challenge/README.md

 - The array iterator I used to loop over the numberBtns/operatorBtns was forEach().
 By adding an event listener, listening out for the click event I was able to capture the value of these buttons.
-For the number buttons I stored the number selected inside a variable to use later in the sums.
+For the number buttons I stored the number selected inside a variable to use later in the calculations.
 I then updated the display of the calculator to reflect the chosen firstValue.

 - After the firstValue has been selected, I then set up an event listener to capture the value of the operator clicked by the user.